daveaneo/wizardarmy/token/docs/governance.md

 The hashing mechanism ensures data integrity and confidentiality:

+### Overview
+Data is hashed to conceal its content so that it can be verified later.
+The data has four stages:

+        dataArray, -- the data
+        concatenatedHexValues, -- hexlified, padded, and combined version of the dataArray, resulting in a single string firstHash, -- a keccack256 hash of concatenatedHexValues secondHash -- a keccack256 hash of firstHash

+### Processes
 1. **Task Creation**: Store task details on IPFS.
 The address hash is then stored in the task.
 The task also specifies the number of fields required for submission and verification.
-2. **Task Submission**: Off-chain, pad and hash the leaves/fields.
-Then hash the array of values.
-This resulting hash is sent to the blockchain for storage and future verification.
+2. **Task Submission**: Off-chain, pad and hash the leaves/fields into a single bytes string.
+Then hash the string twice.
+This resulting hash (secondHash) is sent to the blockchain for storage and future verification.
-3. **Task Verification**: During verification, submit the hashed leaves.
+3. **Task Verification**: During verification, submit the hashed leaves (firstHash).
 These are hashed on-chain and compared to the original stored hash to determine if the verification is correct.
-4. **Task Refutation**: If refuted, unhashed leaves are sent to the blockchain, hashed twice, and compared to other hashes to determine if either is correct.
+4. **Task Refutation**: If refuted, unhashed leaves (concatenatedHexValues) are sent to the blockchain where they are hashed twice, and compared to other hashes to determine if either is correct.

 Hashing ensures that task details remain confidential, while still allowing verification and refutation operations to be transparent.